mrmans0n/localio/README.md

 There is a basic example in this Google Drive link: [https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc&usp=sharing](https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc&usp=sharing).
 You just have to duplicate and save to your account, or download and save it as XLS file.

+**NOTE** Localio will only search for translations on the first worksheet of the spreadsheet.

 ### Locfile

 A minimal `Locfile` example could be: